Mellit7/Smartthings-SqueezeBox-Control/README.md

 These device handlers provides Smartthings control of multiple Logitech Media Server (Squeezebox) players through a single server interface.

-This is the initial version, with basic music player functions.
-See to do list below for hoped for future features.
-This is a simple start, so bugs may occur, but testing is the only way to find them.
+This is hopefully the stable version, with expanded music player functions.
+Testing has been limited to my usage, so bugs may still occur.

+There is an optional smartapp to associate momentary buttons with player functions.
+See separate documentation for usage.

 #### Current version: (See notes below for details)

-**Server** 1.1
+**Server** 1.2

-**Player** 1.0.1
+**Player** 1.2

 ### INSTALLATION INSTRUCTIONS